timmcginley/Agile/Concepts/MorphogeneticPrototyping/README.md

 In 2016 I co-founded the [Morphogenetic Protootyping Lab](https://www.youtube.com/watch?v=Jn2irE3RV3EZ) with colleagues at UNISA in Australia.
 Whilst in Denamrk I have been working on how these ideas fit into contemporary design and engineering systems.
 This Agile Prototyping Course is the result of these experiments.

 ## DesignGenes
-This course identifies the genes of building design and categorises them in one of 8 gene systems
+This course identifies the genes of building design and categorises them in one of 8 [Gene Systems] :
 * Project
 * Location
 * Exterior